 An idea had and developed in 2007 by Chefs Marti and Stormy Mongiello with team.
 Curator and Executive Director of the museum, Martin CJ Mongiello, developed a 109-page business and marketing plan which he wrote and subsequently sold to Business Plan Pro and Live Plan - after they requested to publish it, worldwide.
 This marks the third time Marti has sold a written business and marketing plan to Palo Alto Press, created and crafted from inside of his mind.
 He and Stormy have designed, upgraded and fixed numerous resorts, hotels and restaurants, worldwide while living in America, Japan and Belgium.
 In 2006, Marti designed and sold two restaurant plans for publishing to Palo Alto Press.
 Their plans, like the Inn, get funded each day - in dozens of countries and can be purchased as Business Plan Pro and Live Plan for $185.00 at Staples, Office Max, Best Buy, Office Depot and Target - just to name a few outlets near you.
 The textbooks and DVD included offer exact guidance on business and marketing plans taught and used in present university curriculums across the globe.

 This project was approved for Small Business Administration (SBA) financing under the capped two million dollar program of 7a backing.
 Business Plan Pro is run by president and founder of Palo Alto Software, co-founder of Borland International, author of books and software on business planning, Stanford MBA, father of five, married 38 years - Tim Berry.
 Marti has been a long-term proponent of Mr. Berry and Business Plan Pro with it's acceptance by the SBA as well as being rated number one by the Wall Street Journal, the SBDA, Yahoo Finance and Inc. Magazine for almost 15 years now.
-Marti's Executive Chef wife and Curator, Stormy Mongiello, helps design elements along with Managing Director - Allan B. Miller (featured left), Corporate Chef Rick Scott and Creative Director and mentor - Andrew Martin King.
-The inn and it's hard to find requests for 1000 pound mirrors and antique furnishings were made possible by Interior Designer and Antiques Experts Randy Bolin, Russell and Coit McCarter whom scour three states estates and auctions.
+Marti's Executive Chef wife and Curator, Stormy Mongiello, helps design elements along with Managing Director Allan B. Miller (featured left), Corporate Chef Rick Scott (middle) and Creative Director and mentor - Andrew Martin King (right).
+The inn and it's hard to find requests for 1000 pound mirrors and antique furnishings were made possible by Interior Designer and Antiques Experts Randy Bolin, Russell and Coit McCarter whom scoured three states estates and auctions.
 Mr. and Mrs. Dan Friedkin of Houston, Texas are owed a special thanks for their support and esteemed kindness to Marti and Stormy.

-Part of Marti and Stormy's team goals as disabled vets endorse robust green programs and the 1776 Farm - which included installation of seven solar panels to light the entire home with low voltage lighting, a 30' composting pen in usage, working side-by-side with Stormy on well and rain capture watering and numerous gardens for crops, flowers and herbs to grow in.
+Part of Marti and Stormy's team goals as disabled vets endorse robust green programs and the 1776 Farm - which included installation of solar to light the entire home with low voltage lighting, a 30' composting pen in usage, working side-by-side with Stormy on well and rain capture watering and numerous gardens for crops, flowers and herbs to grow in.
 Eventually, they would like to take the house off of the power grid and make their own energy.
 The museum building talks out loud on 540 AM radio.

 The house is always being painted in the Certified Biltmore Estate schemes and palette with Olympic Paints and Lowes as well as National Historic Preservation Trust colors- while the landscaping with numerous gardens are being done with additions brought from the Biltmore Estate Horticultural Collection - Americas largest private home.
 Frederick Law Olmstead's palette was used for the Nature & Earth room colors.
 National Historic Preservation Trust turqoise was used with Woodrow Wilson creme in the Baby Ruth room.

 The plantings were started by the couple with large flowering Gladiolus in early 2008.
-In 2012 their son, Chef James Thomas Blakely, planted numerous pencil skyscrapers, CFL bulb greening conversion completed in 2011 (from incandescent) and began transition to LED in 2012, concentrated green laundry detergents, green cleaning agents and multi-stay towel program for guests.
+In 2012 they planted numerous pencil skyscrapers, CFL bulb greening conversion completed in 2011 (from incandescent) and began transition to LED in 2012, concentrated green laundry detergents, green cleaning agents and multi-stay towel program for guests.
 On May 23, 2012, the Chefs purchased the mansion in a Foreclosure Auction, having previously leased its use.
 They attended such on the Cleveland County Courthouse steps in Shelby, NC.
 Doctor Dean Ornish, a close friend from White House and Camp David work, stepped in and assisted the disabled and injured veterans project by immediately paying off the loan.
 "I am in Fiji with some friends at Tony Robbins place, but go ahead and get that proper SBA loan slowly and surely.
 Its a pleasure to help you, and all veterans Marti, PAY IT FORWARD."

 The Inn and Mansion are part of the fame in America of Prussians (Germans) moving here from Prussia (Germany), with strong Christian beliefs after the bible's conversion to English in 1611.
 They will marry into the Scotch-Irish and English that live here as well as the American Indians (Asians).
 Since both Chefs Marti and Stormy hold German, Scotch-Irish, English heritage they enjoy celebrating all things.
 Eating German foods like bratwurst, sausages, sauerkraut, rotkohl and more is just as fun as Haggis, Neeps and Tatties or Shortbread!
 It is no small feat that the Bavarian Motor Works (BMW) has also built the only German plant (in history) outside of Germany - a stones throw from the inn.
 And, the plant makes three BMW's that are not even made in Bavaria - these lands here are the only place on earth they are being made.
 This side of the family also did not align itself with the Hessians and King George III.